VVildFire1/PublicRepos/Projects/HomeLab/FireWall Router build.md

 # Homelab Setup Guide

-Welcome to my step-by-step guide for setting up my Homelab with Proxmox VE and high-performance hardware.
+Welcome to my step-by-step guide for setting up my Homelab with Proxmox VE and high-performance hardware, And pfSense for my Router.

 ## Hardware Arrival